deanporter/Cura/README.md

-# Profiles and Filament profiles for Cura
+#  Filament and Machine profiles for Cura